Skip to content

 my-sbsh-env

-This runs an interactive terminal with an attached supervisor.
+This runs an interactive terminal with an attached client.
 Press Ctrl-] twice to detach.

 Example 2: Background Terminal Service (Terminal Only)